StevenLauHKHK/FedRepOpt/README.md

 This repository implements the model proposed in the ACCV 2024 paper:

-Kin Wai Lau, Yasar Abbas Ur Rehman, Pedro Porto Buarque de Gusmão, Lai-Man Po, Lan Ma, Yuyang Xie, **FedRepOpt: Gradient Re-parameterized Optimizers in Federated Learning** [[arXiv paper]](https://arxiv.org/abs/2409.15898)
+Kin Wai Lau, Yasar Abbas Ur Rehman, Pedro Porto Buarque de Gusmão, Lai-Man Po, Lan Ma, Yuyang Xie, **FedRepOpt: Gradient Re-parametrized Optimizers in Federated Learning** [[arXiv paper]](https://arxiv.org/abs/2409.15898)

 The implementation code is based on the **Re-parameterizing Your Optimizers rather than Architectures**, ICLR, 2023.
 For more information, please refer to the [link](https://github.com/DingXiaoH/RepOptimizers).